Canardoux/flutter_sound/flutter_sound/doc/codec.md

 ## Flutter Sound on Flutter Web

 Flutter Sound is now supported by Flutter Web (with some limitations).
+Please [go to there](install.md#flutter-web) to have informations on how to setup your App for web.

 The big problem (as usual) is Apple.
 Webkit is bull shit : you cannot use MediaRecorder to record anything with it.
 It means that Flutter Sound on Safari cannot record.
 And because Apple forces Firefox and Chrome to use also Webkit on iOS, you cannot record anything on iOS with Flutter Sound.
 Apple really sucks :-(.